franciscolopezsancho/akka-persistence-query-training/exercise_01_reading_from_journal/README.md

 #### Starting point:

-   We have a `Box.scala` as an Akka-persistence-entity that accepted messages of the type 'AddItem'.
+   We have a `Box.scala` as an Akka-persistence-entity that accepted messages of the type `AddItem`.
 The only thing we were doing to that entity was sending Commands of that type and getting back Accepted or Rejected.
    Depending of whether the Box was already full or not.